LPG Gas Pressure Regulator & LPG Gas Bottle Regulator

 Please note that a BBQ LPG gas bottle regulator should never be used on a home installation.

-LPG Gas Regulator Problems
+LPG Gas Bottle Regulator Problems

 LPG gas is a widely used fuel in NZ households and businesses.